-Gifts will be used at the discretion of the Sweetland Director to support the mission of the Center, typically to fund two undergraduate summer internships in the Center, the participation of Sweetland undergraduate peer writing consultants at national conferences, and curriculum development to keep the Center’s courses and services up to date.
+Gifts will be used at the discretion of the Sweetland Director to support the mission of the Center, typically to fund two undergraduate summer internships in the Center, the participation of Sweetland undergraduate peer writing consultants at national conferences, and the annual production of the Writer to Writer journal by the Minors in Writing.

 The Sweetland Digital Rhetoric Collaborative (DRC) was founded in 2012 to provide a venue to support digital writing.
 Both a book series with the University of Michigan Press and a community web space by and for scholars and teachers working in computers and writing and digital rhetoric, the DRC is a leader in digital composition.